miladkhanlou/Product-Analysis/README.md

 # Product Analysis Project

 ## Overview
-This project focuses on organizing and analyzing product information using identifiers such as ASIN, UPC, and EAN.
-The goal is to design an efficient database structure to capture product details, pricing trends, and sales performance for analysis.
-The project is implemented in two approaches.
+This project focuses on organizing and analyzing product information using unique identifiers such as ASIN, UPC, and EAN.
+The goal is to design an efficient database structure to capture key product details, pricing trends, historical metrics, and sales performance for actionable analysis.
+The project employs two complementary approaches to achieve this:

-1. **Non-ETL Approach**: Direct database schema creation and CRUD operations.
-2. **ETL Approach**: Automating data extraction, transformation, and loading using Python.
+1. **Direct Database Design and Management:**
+    * Focuses on schema creation, CRUD operations, and database design to enable efficient data organization and retrieval.
+This approach ensures optimal table structure for both read and write operations to support real-time and historical data queries.
+1. **Dynamic Data Pipeline Integration (ETL Approach):**
+    * Implements an automated workflow for extracting, transforming, and loading data into the database, ensuring seamless integration of raw data sources with the structured database.

 - **An ERD diagram created in Lucidchart showing the database design with Primary Keys (PKs), Foreign Keys (FKs), and relationships.**
   ![ERD](https://github.com/user-attachments/assets/c168f172-8edf-4952-ac52-cd0434af23c4)